Zeal8bit/Zeal-8-bit-OS/README.md

 * File systems ("rawtable" and ZealFS implemented yet)
 * Modular build system, simplifying adding files and targets to the compilation

-The only supported target at the moment is *Zeal 8-bit computer*, the port is not complete yet, the implemented features are:
+Currently, the only fully supported target is the *Zeal 8-bit Computer*.
+The port is nearly complete, and the following features have been implemented:
 * Video 640x480 text-mode
 * UART as video card replacement (text mode)
 * UART for sending and receiving data
 * MMU and no-MMU build, configurable in the `menuconfig`
 * PS/2 keyboard
+* Parallel keyboard
 * I2C
 * EEPROM (I2C)
+* Real-Time Clock (I2C)
+* CompactFlash [RO]
+* microSD/TF card [R/W][EXPERIMENTAL]
 * GPIO (partial)
 * Free space in ROM used as a read-only `romdisk`, storing `init.bin` binary
 * Linker script